MatheusWAlvarenga/mac-space-cleaner/README.md

 - `--dry-run` simulation mode (no files are removed)
 - Final report showing reclaimed space and optional reboot prompt

-## License

-This project is released under the MIT License.
-The full license text is available in `LICENSE.html`.

-Short summary:

-- **Permissions:** commercial use, modification, distribution, private use.
-- **Conditions:** include the copyright and license notice in all copies.
-- **Limitations:** no warranty; authors are not liable for damages.

-If you'd like a different license (GPL, Apache 2.0, etc.), open an issue or submit a PR.

 ---

 ## Requirements